 EMHA DESIGN REVIEW COMMITTEE BAD FAITH

-One of the basic contentions of this homeowner is that the Association has acted in bad faith regarding the design review process.
+One of the basic contentions of Homeowner X is that the Association has acted in bad faith regarding the design review process.
 For example, part of the claim revolves around Timothy Hinker, Design Review Chair 2019-2020, and Henry Trost, Design Review Chair 2020, telling the homeowner his lighting request was being denied because the Association had adopted new rules which would not allow the use of his proposed exterior lighting.

 Bad faith can be defined as:

 - intentional deception, dishonesty, or failure to meet an obligation or duty

 The EMHA Board of Directors simply refuse to consider that Homeowner X might be telling the truth, or does not care whether the event occurred.
 They have taken the approach that they will simply defame Homeowner X, call him a liar and demonstrate that his request is somehow unreasonable in light of Association rules and unwritten policies.

 This approach has proven, so far, to be expensive and has produced little benefit to EMHA or its members.